Santhosh-kumar-94/netflix_analysis-data-analysis-/README.md

 # netflix_analysis-data-analysis-

-A analysis on netflix dataset.
+An analysis on thousands of Movies and TV Shows netflix dataset.

+Library Used :

+1. Numpy

+2. Pandas

+3. Matplotlib.pyplot